Available languages (partly under construction!):

 • ROM sets are zip files which contain one or more ROM files.
 ROM sets have to be kept as zip files and go into the roms folder, inside the folder where VPinMAME was installed.
 Your roms folder should only contain zip files!

 • You find the latest and well-tested ROM sets in the Downloads section here at VPF.
-There are other sites offering ROM sets as well, but be aware that that you may encounter outdated or corrupted ROM sets that can cause error messages at table start.
+There are other sites offering ROM sets as well, but be aware that that you may encounter outdated ROM sets that can cause error messages at table start.

 • Each VPM table requires at least one specific ROM set, but there may be more that one ROM set per table available for download, e. g. different languages or ROM versions (that may even be selectable at table start) require different ROM sets.

-We recommend you to download all available ROM sets for a table and add them to the roms folder.
+We recommend to download all available ROM sets for a table and add them to the roms folder.

 • On each table download page you'll find a link ROM: link to ROM on the right hand side, just click it to download the correct ROM set.